thecodejuicer/katacoda-scenarios/introToProgrammingPart2/step1.md

 Your task: replace the name placeholder (/* identifier # */) with a valid name.

 Once they are filled in, compile the program and run it.
-If it doesn\'t compile, make sure the identifiers are valid.
+If it doesn't compile, make sure the identifiers are valid.

 Remember:
 To compile, type `javac NameThatThing.java` in the terminal.